Xinglab/rmats-turbo/README.md

                         using fastq)
   --nthread NTHREAD     The number of threads.
 The optimal number of threads
                         should be equal to the number of CPU cores.
 Default: 1 --tstat TSTAT         The number of threads for the statistical model.
-                        Default: 1
-  --cstat CSTAT         The cutoff splicing difference.
-The cutoff used in the
-                        null hypothesis test for differential splicing.
+If not set then the value of --nthread is used --cstat CSTAT         The cutoff splicing difference.
+The cutoff used in the null hypothesis test for differential splicing.
 The default is 0.0001 for 0.01% difference.
 Valid: 0 <=